RationalityEnhancement/ReflectiveLearningChatbots/README.md

 * If you need to edit your bot later, you can always come back to chat with [@BotFather](https://t.me/botfather) and follow instructions to do so.

 ### Software Setup
 * Download and install [Node.js](https://nodejs.org/en/download/releases/).
-If possible, download version 17.9.0, or the closest available version.
+If possible, download version 17.9.1, or the closest available version.
 This would minimize compatibility issues, as the chatbot software in this repository is built on that version.
+  * Click on "Releases" next to the correct version number
-  *   Windows: download file "node-v17.9.0-x86.msi"
+  * Windows: download file "node-v17.9.1-x86.msi"
-  *   macOS: download file "node-v17.9.0.pkg"
+  * macOS: download file "node-v17.9.1.pkg"
 * Use git to fork this repository into your own account, then clone that forked repository into a local directory of your choice.
 Navigate to the directory in which you have cloned this repository.
 * Open a [terminal](https://geekiam.io/what-is-a-terminal-window/) of your choice.
 * Run the command `npm install` in the directory where the repository is cloned.
 If there are any warnings about vulnerabilities, you may ignore them.